 Pete French Round Barn and Malheur Wildlife Refuge

-Situated between the town of Burns and Steens Mountain, the Malheur National Wildlife Refuge encompasses 187,000 acres of wetlands and meadows that are home to over 340 avian species and 67 mammal species.
+Situated between the town of Burns and Steens Mountain, the Malheur National Wildlife Refuge encompasses 187,000 acres of wetlands and meadows that are home to over 340 avian species and 67 mammal species in Eastern Oregon.
 This mecca for wildlife enthusiasts is one of the most important bird habitats in the country and is a premier spot for birdwatching.
 While there, take the auto tour along the 42-mile gravel road that offers prime wildlife viewing and interpretive opportunities on the Refuge.
 Along the way, stop at Diamond Craters, a series of craters, cinder cones, and lava flows.

 One of the most impressive features of the area is the Pete French Round Barn, a 19th century enclosed corral constructed for Pete French, known as “Oregon’s Cattle Baron”.
 The barn was built to train ranch horses during the harsh winter months and is truly an architectural wonder.
 While visiting this state heritage site, don’t be surprised to see the resident barn owl staring down at you from the rafters.